 - May face inclement weather without an easy way to escape it

 Backpacking is not considered a competitive sport, so many don’t consider backpackers athletes.
-Regardless of whether you backpack for exercise or personal enjoyment, backpackers should practice proper preparation and training, like competitive athletes.
+Whether you backpack for exercise or personal enjoyment, backpackers should practice proper preparation and training, like competitive athletes.
 Preparation and training are key to reducing the risk for injuries and common hiker complaints like back pain or ankle sprains.

-Backpacking is unique because it involves strength, power, and endurance to be able to carry a heavy pack for long hours at a time.
+Backpacking is unique because it requires strength, power, and endurance to carry a heavy pack for long hours.
 Training should involve components of muscular strength and aerobic capacity.
 For more information about backpacking training, check out our friends over at Trailside Fitness.

 3. Energy Expenditure